Vitali8/pb-test-task/README.md

 This is a test task for SPD Ukraine.

-Key words: HTML5, CSS, LESS, JS, JQUERY, PixelPerfect, Gulp.
+Key words: HTML5, CSS, LESS, JS, JQUERY, Gulp.

 Technology stack:
 1. Use version control - Git.